FailedRift/Failedrift/README.md

 ### Hi there 👋
 My name is Ikenna Okonkwo and I am a geologist and software developer.

-I'm currently learning the basic Frontend stack as well as Python for the Backend and Data Analysis I also work on digital maps using GIS analysis and design tools.
+I'm currently learning Python for the Geospatial Data Science and Backend Software Development using Django I also work on digital maps using GIS analysis and design tools as well the basic Frontend stack.

 I wouldn't mind collaboration, advice and mentorship.